The OWO, London, UK

 For ‘The Camera’, as it is fondly known in Oxford, our story starts with the beautiful neo-classical architecture and our desire to expose this at night, as it has never been artificially lit as an architectural treatment since it was built in the early 1700’s.

-We were fortunate to attract the artist Emma Safe who drew ‘The Camera’ over the 3 hour period of the event, which we will be purchasing and this will be displayed at our studio.
-The stunning charcoal drawing can be seen within the images above along with the photographs of the lit Radcliffe Camera.
+We were fortunate to attract the artist Emma Safe who drew ‘The Camera’ over the 3-hour period of the event.
+The stunning charcoal drawing can be seen here along with the photographs of the lit Radcliffe Camera.

 We would like to thank the University of Oxford for their kind permission and assistance to allow us to light this magnificent building as well as the assistance from Monard Electrical who were responsible for the sensitive installation of the lighting equipment.
 We were also grateful to a number of manufacturers who supported the project with lighting equipment.